 – The third is deciding whether you want Presta or Schrader valves.

 Don’t worry if you can’t answer these questions yet.
 That is what this guide is here for.

 Best eBike Tires

-As you know, there are four (4) tire classification to look at: road, hybrid, MTB and fat tire.
+As you know, there are four (4) tire classifications: road, hybrid, MTB, and fat-tire.

-Based public reviews, the following options are for now the best tires suitable for e-Cycles.
+Based on public reviews, the following options are, for now, the best tires suitable for e-Cycles.

 Road electric bike tire